 A '57 Chevy Sporting OPTIMA Power

-There is nothing that makes our day, like picking up a car magazine and seeing an OPTIMA battery in someone's pride joy.
-That was certainly the case, when we spotted this OPTIMA YellowTop in the trunk of this Lowrider magazine feature car.
+There is nothing that makes our day, like picking up a car magazine and seeing an OPTIMA battery powering someone's pride & joy.
+That was certainly the case, when we spotted this OPTIMA YELLOWTOP in the trunk of this Lowrider magazine feature car.

 It is also a good idea to make sure that any battery mounted in an enclosed space (either trunk or interior) is properly-vented to the outside air.
 We know the chances of something bad happening are slim, but all lead-acid batteries can vent in extreme situations and when they do, the fumes are both toxic and flammable- a combination no one should be breathing in or trapping in their trunk.